So I’ve been reading a lot lately. And swimming in words returns me to writing. Or at least – some words about books.

 – cue points can be added.

+– pause on cue points 6.
+Import this Composition into the Dashboard + switch between complex compositions easily.
 7. The Magic Key is [SHIFT] : maintain it to multi-select and snap items

 Control of time / sequencing: Millumin’s key-framable timelines will be warmly familiar to everyone who has used video editing software, and tends to find such functions missing within VJ software.
 Most VJ software will show a timeline / playhead for each clip – but much more rare is a capacity to place many clips along a timeline, and easily add cue points, and easy linear arrangements.
 Example nice touch?
 Drag and drop a clip onto a timeline, then drag the end of it to auto-loop as long as you need.

 Room for improvement?
 There are lots of little user interface quirks that could be removed / better designed.
 Admittedly this is partly because Millumin reminds so much of video editing and compositing software – which brings a whole bunch of fine-tuned expectations – and sets an unfair benchmark – relatively new software made by one person could hardly be expected to match the resources and foundations of established editing and compositing software.

 Video compositors will find it a pleasure to be able to create complex compositions, and nest and even animate these comps within other comps.
 In this respect Millumin is the closest thing to a real-time After Effects that exists.
 Sequencing and switching between various comps is trivial to implement…

 .. and these ‘presets’ / ‘dashboard selections’ – can be triggered from other software using midi or OSC – eg the M1-m10 presets built into a VDMX control surface window below.